 The fast-paced digitalization is challenging companies and organizations to change.
 We help our customers by advising and creating data- and analytics-driven solutions, combining content, service design, visibility and customer dialogue.
 We manage our customers’ data responsibly, and when there are third parties involved in the services we provide, we expect them to comply with our values and Code of Business Ethics.

-Being a responsible partner to our customers in change is in the core of our strategy, of which the CEO, the Group management team and the Board of Directors are in charge.
+Being a responsible partner to our customers in change is in the core of our strategy, of which the CEO and the Board of Directors are in charge.

 Further information: Strategy »

-We are committed to building a culture of engagement, providing employees with learning opportunities, nurturing their talent, offering inspirational leadership and fair rewards for achievement.
+We are committed to building a growth culture providing employees with learning opportunities, nurturing their talent, offering inspirational leadership and fair rewards for achievement.
 We believe that individuals with diverse backgrounds and experience, working together in an environment built on trust and transparency, are essential to our success.

 Further information: Social responsibility »